sysdizzy/signage/README.md

 # signage
-Sign and Verify binaries in your $PATH for end-point OpSec.
+Sign and Verify binaries in your $PATH for end-point OpSec, written in Go.
+Uses SHA-256.

 Install:
 1. install golang on your machine